altwalker/altwalker-examples/python-ecommerce/README.md

 Demo tests to showcase how to design your tests as a graph and execute them using AltWalker.

-Documentation of the demo is available [here](https://altom.gitlab.io/altwalker/altwalker/examples/python/e-commerce-demo.html).
+Documentation of the demo is available [here](https://altwalker.github.io/altwalker/examples/python/e-commerce-demo.html).

-The site under test is available on GitLab pages [here](https://altom.gitlab.io/altwalker/snipcart-jekyll-ecommerce-demo/).
+The site under test is available on GitHub pages [here](https://altwalker.github.io/jekyll-ecommerce/).

 ## Setup